mberquer/mberquer/README.md

 - 👀 I’m interested in everything
 - ✨ trying to make a bullet hell rpg on unity✨ (not going well but lesgo)
 - 🌱 I’m currently learning how to organize myself and not die under pressure
-- 🌈 Happy pride month !
+- 🌈 Happy pride  !

 <!---
 mberquer/mberquer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.